Gurobi/gurobi-ai-modeling/source/prompting-custom-gpt.rst

    Data:
    <data in csv format, including headers> or <upload your files and name the filename here>

-When following this template you are more likely to think about these elements in a structured way.
+As an added bonus, when one follows this template, they are more likely to think about these elements in a structured way.
 Moreover, in the :ref:`example_prompts` section we will look at some example prompts we recommend trying out with Gurobi Model Builder.
 You will find that most of these prompt follow this template.
 After going through some of the examples and subsequently using the same template, it should be more natural to follow our prompting recommended best practices.

 Gurobot
 """""""

-Additionally, Gurobi has put out another Custom GPT: `Gurobot <https://chatgpt.com/g/g-vPqYcfN7M-gurobot>`_.
+Aside from Gurobi Model Builder, Gurobi has put out another Custom GPT: `Gurobot <https://chatgpt.com/g/g-vPqYcfN7M-gurobot>`_.
 Whereas `Gurobi Model Builder <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_ is a very specific tool for helping new users create models from a problem description, Gurobot is a general-purpose GPT for asking Gurobi-related questions.
 We found that it performs better than using vanilla ChatGPT when